 Biofeedback is a progressive therapy, meaning each session builds upon the last, strengthening a person’s skills at regulating and controlling the body’s stress response.
 In order to do this, a person must master certain methods which regulate and reduce this response.

-With specialized equipment, biofeedback sensors relay information about a person’s physiological and brainwave reactions in real-time.
+Biofeedback sensors use specialized equipment to relay real-time information about a person’s physiological and brainwave reactions.
 As a person’s body and brain react, the machine feeds back this information, most commonly as an image, light, or tone.
-Once a person associates a physical response or brainwave change to these cues, they can learn to control them.
+Once a person associates a physical response or brainwave change with these cues, they can learn to control them.

 For instance, a certain sound or tone will communicate when a person is in a calm or stressed state.
-As a therapist works an individual through a series of mental exercises, he or she begins to notice a pattern.
-Certain methods will reduce stress and create a calm state marked by a certain image, light, or tone.
+As a therapist works an individual through a series of mental exercises, they begin to notice a pattern.
+Certain methods will reduce stress and create a calm state marked by a specific image, light, or tone.
 The longer a tone is present, the longer a person maintains these positive, healthy states.

-The therapist then helps the individual recreate these favorable changes by mastering the practices which work best for them so they can induce this state more frequently.
+The therapist then helps the individual recreate these favorable changes by mastering the practices that work best for them to induce this state more frequently.

 Many of the methods used to moderate these responses are mindfulness and stress management practices, such as:

 During biofeedback, if a person correctly employs these methods, their body should respond accordingly.
-Heart, blood pressure, and breathing rates may all fall, and brainwaves begin to normalize or fall within a relaxed range.
+Heart, blood pressure, and breathing rates can decline, and brainwaves begin to normalize or fall within a relaxed range.

 What Is Neurofeedback?

 Neurofeedback is a type of biofeedback used more extensively than others to treat substance use disorders.
-Prolonged drug and alcohol abuse change the way the brain functions, upsetting critical chemical processes that make it hard for the brain to function properly.
+Prolonged drug and alcohol use change the brain’s functions, upsetting critical chemical processes that make it hard for the brain to function properly.
 Neurofeedback helps a person regain control over their brain to create a more balanced mental state.

-Emotions, thoughts, and physical response to the environment, and the way a person behaves due to these things influences their life.
+Emotions, thoughts, and physical response to the environment and the way a person behaves due to these things influences their life.
 When caught up in negative states, maladaptive behaviors rise, which can lead to or aggravate a substance use disorder.
-If a person learns to direct their emotions and thoughts in a more positive direction, their behaviors are likely to follow in this path.
+If a person learns to direct their emotions and thoughts in a more positive direction, their behaviors will likely follow this path.

-When the brain is constantly stimulated or excited (states which can occur from stress and certain forms of substance abuse), a person may feel anxious or distressed.
-These mindsets can make drugs and alcohol seem like a tempting escape.
+When the brain is constantly stimulated or excited, which can occur from stress and certain forms of substance use, a person may feel anxious or distressed.
+These mindsets can make drugs and alcohol seem like tempting escapes.
 A more relaxed, calm state occurs when the wavelengths of the brain change.
 Neurofeedback helps a person to be aware of these changes so they can recreate them.

 Anxiety and depression may also result from withdrawal, symptoms which biofeedback may help to reduce.
-Biofeedback therapy can also be useful when used as part of a relapse prevention program.
+Biofeedback therapy can also be a valuable part of a relapse prevention program.

 Biofeedback therapy takes time and multiple sessions to be effective.
 Many people achieve the most favorable outcomes when using this therapy with other treatment methods, like behavioral therapies.
 For this reason, inpatient drug rehab centers are often the best choice for those who desire intensive, non-invasive care.

-For more about biofeedback therapy and addiction treatment programs, contact us today.
+For more about our biofeedback therapy program and addiction treatment programs, contact Vertava Health at 888.601.8693 today.